-However, many Latter-day Saints will not reach this goal, as one church president explained:
+However, many Latter-day Saints will not reach this goal, as tenth LDS President Joseph Fielding Smith explained:

 There will not be such an overwhelming number of the Latter-day Saints who will get there.
 President Francis M. Lyman many times has declared, and he had reason to declare, I believe, that if we save one-half of the Latter-day Saints, that is, with an exaltation in the celestial kingdom of God, we will be doing well.
 Not that the Lord is partial, not that he will draw the line as some will say, to keep people out.
 He would have every one of us go in if we would; but there are laws and ordinances that we must keep; if we do not observe the law we cannot enter” (Doctrines of Salvation 2:15).

-Those who are exalted will be allowed to have eternal increase.
-A church manual citing Joseph Fielding Smith stated,
+Those who are exalted will be allowed to experience “eternal increase.”
+A church manual cited Smith, saying,